-Some agency transition teams that lacked systems during the 2016-'17 transition found that open-source applications, such as Google Drive, could serve a similar purpose.
+Some agency transition teams that lacked systems during the 2016-17 transition found that open-source applications, such as Google Drive, could serve a similar purpose for document sharing with the incoming team.
 Whatever the method chosen, agency transition teams should adopt a tracking mechanism early in the process that is accessible across the team and applicable to the range of activities that must be completed to meet the team's objectives.